21 May THE SEVENTH SEAL

 A Knight’s Despair: Turning Away From Love

 Antonius Block is a Knight in despair.
 A kind of despair that puts him right into a fight for his life.
 A fight that forces him to challenge Death to a chess game, determined to outwit him.
 Can he do it?
 What will it take to tip our Knight’s waning hourglass back in his favor?
 Certainly, Bergman’s famous allegory, The Seventh Seal, is about a man who has lost his faith.
 But, what is faith, exactly?
-Is it in God?
+Is it in a God?
 Or is faith really found in a capacity for love and human connection?

 Yes, the film’s religious symbolism reflects Bergman’s questions about God originating in a childhood with his strict Minister-father.
 But, in just as many ways, The Seventh Seal’s chess game with Death shows us a troubling psychological struggle.
 Antonius Block is haunted, not only by a silent God that refuses to answer.
 But, by a dark depressive force – just as virulent as the Black Plague and as tormenting as the Grim Reaper – that wants to kill love and hope.
 And, we’ll see how one meaningful act of kindness begins to set him free.